teongzhe/ChessTeachingAssistant/README.md

+## Running the application
 The main function is located in "chess_teaching_assistant.py".
 The program can be started by running "python3 chess_teaching_assistant.py" in the console.
-Note that the program is tested in python3.
+Note that the program is tested in python3.9.
 It may be necessary to change some import filenames when running using python2.

+## A few notes regarding development
 As this project was developed in a rush, many functions vital for debugging (mainly the throwing and catching of exceptions) are left out.
-Bugs are currently only fixed when a bug report is filed directly to me.
+Bugs are currently only fixed when a bug report is filed directly.

 Furthermore, development was not carried out with scalability in mind.
-Instead, a waterfall approach is used, as opposed to scrum which is fairly popular nowadays, for the reason that there is not much time to organize the code for scalability and a working edition is required in as short a time period as possible.
 However, I plan to refactor the code for scalability in the future, either in my free time or when there are requests to add new functionalities to the existing code.